Why study this course

 Scoring your application

 You will be given points for your achieved qualifications.
-Points are awarded for nine GCSE subjects which must include Biology, Chemistry, English Language, and Maths.
+Points are awarded for nine GCSE subjects which must include Biology, Chemistry, English (first) or Welsh (first), and Mathematics or Numeracy.
+If you have Double Science GCSE, remember to enter both grades on UCAS.
 Achieved A-level grades and honours degrees give you additional points.

 Degree (minimum GCSE and A-level grades required)